As Russia steps up assault, the fleeing fear for fathers left behind | Business

 As Russia steps up assault, the fleeing fear for fathers left behind

-(Adds reporting from Slovakia and Poland, Commission proposal) By Krisztina Than, Alicja Ptak and Jan Lopatka TISZABECS, Hungary/Korczowa, Poland, March 2 (Reuters) - T housands of people fleeing fierce fighting in Ukraine streamed across central European border crossings on Wednesday as Russian troops bombarded Ukrainian cities and looked poised to advance on the embattled capital, Kyiv.
+(Adds paramedic, reporting from Korczowa) By Krisztina Than, Alicja Ptak and Jan Lopatka TISZABECS, Hungary/Korczowa, Poland, March 2 (Reuters) - T housands of people fleeing fierce fighting in Ukraine streamed across central European border crossings on Wednesday as Russian troops bombarded Ukrainian cities and looked poised to advance on the embattled capital, Kyiv.

-(Adds reporting from Slovakia and Poland, Commission proposal) By Krisztina Than, Alicja Ptak and Jan Lopatka
+(Adds paramedic, reporting from Korczowa) By Krisztina Than, Alicja Ptak and Jan Lopatka

 TISZABECS, Hungary/Korczowa, Poland, March 2 (Reuters) - T housands of people fleeing fierce fighting in Ukraine streamed across central European border crossings on Wednesday as Russian troops bombarded Ukrainian cities and looked poised to advance on the embattled capital, Kyiv.
 Western nations raced to supply humanitarian and military aid while piling pressure on a Russian economy already reeling under sanctions, with U.S. President Joe Biden warning Vladimir Putin that the Russian leader had "no idea what's coming".